oymotion/gForceDataProtocolSample/README.md

 > for such information.

 ## Build and run
-1. Open this project in Android Studio, and then build, install and run the demo on your phone with supported Android version.
+1. Open this project in Android Studio, and then build, install and run it on a phone with supported Android versions.

 2. Scan and select the gForce armband to connect.
-As long as the connection succeeds, you will be able to see the data (e.g. quaterions and gestures) displayed.
+Once the connection succeeds, you will be able to see the data (e.g. quaterions and gestures) get displayed.